ibm-cloud-docs/cloud-object-storage/libraries/node.md

 ## Using Archive Feature
 {: #node-examples-archive}

 Archive Tier allows users to archive stale data and reduce their storage costs.
-Archival policies (also known as *Lifecycle Configurations*) are created for buckets and applies to any objects added to the bucket after the policy is created.
+Archival policies (also known as *Lifecycle Configurations*) are created for buckets and apply to any objects added to the bucket after the policy is created.

 ### View a bucket's lifecycle configuration
 {: #node-examples-get-lifecycle}